Using Fortanix Data Security Manager for InterSystems Cache using KMIP

 5. In the Activate data element encryption key choices, select option 2) Use KMIP server.

-8. The routine then activates the key, displaying its ID.
+8. The routine activates the selected key and displays its Key ID.

-9. For each key that the Cache activates, the Data Element Encryption page (System Administration → Encryption → Data Element Encryption) adds the key to the table of activated keys and displays the key’s identifier.
+9. For each activated key, the Data Element Encryption page, (System Administration → Encryption → Data Element Encryption) adds the key to the table of activated keys and displays its identifier.

-10. You can now log in to the IRIS Management console and see the activated key.
+10. You can now log in to the IRIS Management Console and verify the activated key.

 22.png